NapthaAI/naptha-node/.github/deploy-readme.md

 ## Usage

 No manual intervention is needed for deployment.
 The workflow will automatically run when:
-- Code is pushed to the `feat/deploy-actions` branch
+- Code is pushed to the `main` branch
-- A pull request to the `feat/deploy-actions` branch is merged
+- A pull request to the `main` branch is merged

 ## Monitoring